- South America

-Located in the hip neighbourhood of Barrio Lastarria, this small, cosy, and somehow dark bar is the perfect place to take a break from the bustling streets of the metropolis.
-The hidden and subterranean character of the location adds to Bar Bajo Llave’s dark and cave-like charm, making it the perfect place to combine a meal with the first few drinks of the evening.
-Locals drop by to enjoy a beverage they choose from the huge selection of national beers and wines.
-Of course, Bajo Llave also offers generous meals for the hungry: next to pizzas and tapas that fuse Mediterranean and Chilean cuisine, guests can also order more traditional meat dishes.
+Located in the hip neighborhood of Barrio Lastarria, this cozy bar is the perfect place to take a break from Santiago’s bustling streets.
+The hidden, subterranean character of the location adds to Bajo Llave’s dark, cave-like charm, making it the perfect place to combine a meal with the first few drinks of the evening.
+Locals drop by to enjoy a beverage chosen from the huge selection of national beers and wines.
+Alongside pizzas and tapas that fuse Mediterranean and Chilean cuisine, guests can also order more traditional meat dishes.

-While Barrio Lastarria is the current It spot in Santiago.
-El Diablito was already there in 1984 and would not be an exaggeration to state that this restaurant contributed to the development of the now fashionable district.
+El Diablito was established in 1984.
 Famous for its traditional beers, local specialties such as pisco sour casero and the carne a la diabla, El Diablito is the perfect place to meet young locals in an alternative and laid-back atmosphere.
 A special mention goes to the decoration of the restaurant, somewhere between a cabinet of curiosities and an antique dealer’s mysterious shop.

-The place to be for gourmand hedonists, Bar Restaurant Victorino offers a menu made of the best dishes that South American cuisine has to offer.
-The ingredients selection is exquisite, their presentation simple but classy, and the setting of the restaurant is an absolute must-see: located in a maze-like antique house surrounded by historical monuments, Victorino is without any doubt the most romantic place to discover the delicate traditional food in the Lastarria neighbourhood.
+Victorino offers a menu made of the best dishes that South American cuisine has to offer.
+The selection of ingredients is exquisite, their presentation simple but classy, and the setting of the restaurant is an absolute must-see.
+Don Victorino is located in a maze-like antique house surrounded by historical monuments, a romantic place to discover the delicate traditional food in the Lastarria neighborhood.

-Chile is famous for its wine and so it comes as no surprise that a wine specialist has made it onto this list of Santiago’s best cultural restaurants.
-Bocanariz is one of the capital’s most famous places to enjoy the best wine that Chile has to offer.
-Locals and curious tourist gather to taste local wines in a comfortable urban setting where bare brick walls and heavy wooden tables are combined with the seemingly ill-fitting but ultra cool crystal chandelier.
-A true gastronomic and oenological journey through the country, Bocanariz’s menu has been designed to perfectly fit the different types of wine that Chilean vineyards produce every year.
+Chile is famous for its wine, so it comes as no surprise that a wine specialist has made it onto this list of Santiago’s best restaurants.
+Bocanáriz is one of the capital’s most famous places to enjoy the best wine that Chile has to offer.
+You’ll find a comfortable urban setting, where bare brick walls and heavy wooden tables are combined with an ultra cool crystal chandelier.
+A true gastronomic and oenological journey through the country, Bocanariz’s menu showcases the different types of wine that Chilean vineyards produce every year.

 Juan y Medio

 Juan y Medio is one of the best addresses to meet locals while enjoying the Chilean dining ambiente.
-This rather big and noisy restaurant is always packed with celebrating families and groups that come here to enjoy the tasty traditional food and friendly atmosphere.
-The family business builds its reputation upon over 60 years of experience.
-While the décor is functional rather than chic, the clienteleand Juan y Medio’s no-fuss attitude and no-nonsense traditional dishes make it a unique, and extremely authentic Santiago experience.
+This big and noisy restaurant is always packed with celebrating families and groups that come here to enjoy the tasty traditional food and friendly atmosphere.
+The family business has built its reputation from over 60 years of experience.
+While the decor is functional rather than chic, the clientele and Juan y Medio’s no-fuss attitude and no-nonsense traditional dishes make it a unique, and extremely authentic Santiago experience.

-Mulato takes us back to the Lastarria neighbourhood.
-The concept behind the restaurant is simple yet admirable: to create a form of local synergy between the restaurant and the neighbourhood by using only ingredients that are sourced from the surrounding markets.
-This creates for a dynamic and ever-changing menu, with a guarantee of originality from the kitchen staff.
-Add some home-brewed beer as well as homemade bread to the meal and Mulato becomes the perfect address for guests wishing to sample Santiago’s local food.
+The concept behind Mulato is simple yet admirable; to create a form of local synergy between the restaurant and the neighborhood by using only ingredients that are sourced from the surrounding markets.
+This results in for a dynamic and ever-changing menu, with guaranteed originality.
+Add some home brewed beer as well as homemade bread to the meal and Mulato becomes the perfect place to sample Santiago’s local food.

-The Bar Restaurant Opera Catedral is not the ideal place for a romantic and intimate candlelight dinner.
-Instead, it is the perfect place to combine food, drinks, and music.
-The setting is informal yet intriguing, and the restaurant is a magnet for young adults, indeed an integral part of Santiago’s nightlife thanks to its blend of quality food, dance atmosphere and great live music.
-The night usually starts quietly with a mostly European menu.
-Then a concert kicks in and the temperature starts to rise.
-By the end of the night, the bar often becomes a gigantic dance floor.
-A pleasant surprise is that the second floor offers an elegant French restaurant.
+The Opera Catedral is the perfect place to combine food, drinks, and music.
+The setting is informal yet intriguing, and the restaurant is a magnet for young adults.
+It is an integral part of Santiago’s nightlife thanks to its blend of quality food, dance atmosphere and great live music.
+Although the evening usually starts quietly with a mostly European menu, by the end of the night the bar becomes a gigantic dance floor.
+A pleasant surprise, the second floor offers an elegant French restaurant.

-It is true that Chilean cuisine is not particularly vegetarian-friendly.
-However, El Huerto proves that it is still possible to find original vegetarian food in Santiago.
-The menu offers a good blend of international cuisine rearranged to fit the credo of the house: healthy and tasty.
-The calm and relaxed atmosphere is perfect to enjoy some quiet moments and regenerate positive energy to tackle more of Santiago’s treasures.
+El Huerto proves that it is possible to find original, authentic vegetarian food in Santiago.
+The menu offers a good blend of international cuisine rearranged to fit the credo of the house; healthy and tasty.
+The calm and relaxed atmosphere is perfect for enjoying quiet moments and regenerating before tackling more of Santiago’s treasures.

-Located in the bohemian neighbourhood of Bellavista, El Republicano is the perfect restaurant to visit before going off for a spectacle at one of the many theatres of this area.
-Located in an old Chilean house, the décor is inspired by the golden era of the Chilean republican bourgeoisie in the 1970s; luxury and class meet simplicity and nostalgia in El Republicano.
-The three dining rooms as well as the bar convey this feeling of nostalgia and lost grandeur to the guests.
+Located in the bohemian neighborhood of Bellavista, El Republicano is the perfect restaurant to visit before heading to one of the many theaters in this area.
+Located in an old Chilean house, the decor is inspired by the golden era of the Chilean republican bourgeoisie in the 1970s.
+Luxury and class meet simplicity and nostalgia in El Republicano.
+The three dining rooms, as well as the bar, convey this feeling of nostalgia and lost grandeur.
 The kitchen offers traditional Chilean food with a modern twist.

-It would have been very difficult to round off this list without including a proper meat specialist.
-To pick out one of the many parillas (South American barbecue style) of the city is not an easy task, but a dinner at Ox is definitely a safe bet.
-This luxurious parilla serves some of the best, most succulent and flavoursome meat in town.
-Prepared with love and passion and accompanied with an impressive selection of wines, Ox is the perfect place for meat lovers with high expectations.
-Rumour has it that the chief parillero of this restaurant actually hails from Argentina.
+It would have been difficult to round off this list without including a true meat specialist.
+To pick out one of the many parillas (South American barbecue style) of the city is not an easy task, but a dinner at Ox is a safe bet.
+This luxurious parilla serves some of the most succulent meat in town.
+Prepared with love and passion and accompanied by an impressive selection of wines, Ox is the perfect place for meat lovers with high expectations.
+Rumor has it that the chief parillero of this restaurant actually hails from Argentina.

 Ox, Nueva Constanera 3960, Vitacura.
 Santiago, Chile, +56 2 2799 0260.